Keeping Adults Safe, 19 September 2019

 - understand and be able to use procedures to enable suspected harm or abuse to be reported

 - have knowledge of signposting resources to other safeguarding support

-This course is for voluntary and community groups and organisations of all sizes who work with adults over 18+, in any community-based setting and are new to learning relating to keeping adults safe or those who want to refresh their understanding.
+Course eligibility: This course is for voluntary and community groups and organisations of all sizes who work with adults over 18+ in any community-based setting, and are either new to keeping adults safe or want to refresh their understanding.